Gas Pump Integration

 What you need

-1) Read this entire page before you go to the site.
+1) Read this entire page before you go to the site and review pictures below.

-Note: Save yourself a trip, contact the C-Store / Gas Pump administrator before you go onsite and have the server configured beforehand.
+Note: Save yourself a trip, contact the C-Store / Gas Pump administrator before you go onsite and have the gas station point of sale server configured beforehand and get the screenshots you need to submit ahead of time.

 2) A laptop with a wired network connection interface (or an adapter like this).